prce1/discord-bot/README.md

 - kick members

-In order to get this bot working, after cloning the repo and running yarn|npm, you have to set up a few variables.
+In order to get this bot working, `git clone` the repo and in the repo folder, run `npm install` or `yarn`.
+Once that is finished, you have to set up a few variables.

 Create a .env file and set it up as follows:

 ```shell
 CLIENT_TOKEN="YOUR DISCORD API TOKEN"
 BOT_NAME="THE NAME OF YOUR BOT"